 For details of our monitoring program, see the National Environment Protection Measure air-monitoring plan for New South Wales (PDF 2.4MB).

-You can also find more air-quality information for the Sydney region in DPIE's annual air quality monitoring reports.
+You can also find more air-quality information for the Sydney region in DPE's annual air quality monitoring reports.

 Early studies of air quality in the Sydney region included the Sydney Oxidant Study (in the late 1970s), the Metropolitan Air Quality Study (MAQS, 1992–1995) which focused on photochemical ozone and fine-particle pollution, and the Ambient Air Quality Research Project (1996-2001) which studied air toxics.

 The Air Pollution Economics: Health costs in the Greater Sydney Metropolitan Region (PDF 394KB) study published in 2005 estimated the cost to health of ambient air pollution.